 Simpson's Dominance Index (D) followed the same pattern as H, where the lowest value 0.70 occurred at Area E and the highest value 0.86, occurred at Area D. The macrobenthic assemblages present in the LBI inshore borrow areas were similar to the assemblages of the LBI reference area and other regional studies.
 More than 80% of the taxa present in the four borrow areas were also present in at least one of the LBI reference or regional areas.
-This indicates that none of the proposed inshore borrow areas is common to the New Jersey coast.
+This indicates that none of the proposed inshore borrow areas contain a unique or rare benthic assemblage and the faunal assemblage of the borrow areas is common to the New Jersey coast.